$ whoami

 Previously, I worked as a Data Scientist at Jio Platforms Ltd., where I developed and shipped computer vision solutions for drone-based tower reconstruction using SLAM.
 I contributed to video analytics for surveillance and visual document understanding, delivering production-ready pipelines from prototype to deployment.

-My technical toolkit spans C++, Python, MATLAB, and ROS, with hands-on experience in GPU programming (CUDA) and NVIDIA platforms.
-I care about writing maintainable, performant code and bringing research ideas into deployed systems — and I'm always chasing the next hard problem in robotics and AI.
+I care about writing maintainable, performant code and bringing research ideas into deployed systems — and I'm always chasing the next hard problem in robotics, perception, and GPU computing.

 Robotics Degree